 It is fine that you have your calculation done.
 So check the total cost before you pay your vendor.
 If you face any issue with the amount, inform the vendor immediately before it’s too late.

 Choosing the right and most convenient payment method makes your work easier.
 Verify from your vendor what payment method they accept.
-If they don’t have any specifications, then opt for the smartest option that suits your small business.
-If it is easier for you to go for a credit card option, go ahead!
+Opt for the easy and smart mode like credit card or online transfer that best suits your business.
 But make sure you don’t miss the payment deadline.
-Or else, you can even try out online transfer, or other modes of payment available.

-Arrange your invoices as per your payment timelines:
+3. Arrange the invoices as per your payment timelines:

 You wouldn’t like to pay a late fee, just because you missed the day due to some work.
 Well, try out this!
 Set reminders or create digital alerts for your invoices.
 This will help you track your invoices and notify you weeks before you approach the due date.